-Dr. Lewis Sanborne is Ruffalo Noel Levitz’s leader in strategic enrollment planning.
-He offers nearly three decades of experience in higher education and enrollment management, with a range of expertise including annual, and strategic enrollment planning, student success and retention, quality service, and leadership and organizational development.
+Dr. Lew Sanborne is RNL’s leader in strategic enrollment planning.
+He offers three decades of experience in higher education and enrollment management, with a range of expertise including annual, and strategic enrollment planning, student success and retention, quality service, and leadership and organizational development.

 - His strategic enrollment planning efforts helped the Franciscan University of Steubenville diversify their enrollment and revenue streams by expanding online program offerings to reach niche markets.

 - As a retention consultant, his efforts helped Colby-Sawyer College increase first to second year retention by over six percent in one year focusing on academic advising, early alert, and strategies for supporting undecided majors.

 Watch Dr. Lewis Sanborne discuss strategic enrollment planning